Consultancy & projects

 Melaschuk-Medien works vendor-neutral, i.e. no pre-selected provider pool defined in advance.
 Depending on the individual requirements, the providers that are essential for a project are first selected and then "filtered" step by step.

 System selection can be performed using "classic" or "agile" methods.
-Agile methods have become established in software development ("Scrum") and can also be usefully applied to the software selection.
+Agile methods have become established in software development ("Scrum") and can also be usefully applied to the software selection to shorten the selection procedure.

 System selection with classic method

-In the classic method, detailed specifications (catalogue of requirements) are created in the conception phase and the most accurate procedures are described, which are then implemented as part of the system set-up (implementation).
-Costs and expenses are estimated as accurately as possible in advance and, if necessary, secured with risk premiums or penalties.
+In the classical method, a detailed requirement specification (systemindependent catalogue of requirements) is drawn up in the conception phase and the most precise processes are described, as part of the system setup (implementation).
+Costs and expenses are estimated as accurately as possible in advance, leading to a binding offer and, if necessary, secured with risk surcharges.

 If changes occur during the course of the project, these must be taken into account as extensions in the existing documents.
 These often lead to delays in the planned timeline of the project and affect the budget.